What Should High-Net-Worth Taxpayers Do if They are Audited by the IRS?

 If you’re self-employed and have reported crypto holdings on your tax return or received lots of promotional gifts, you should be ready for a letter from the IRS wanting to verify you’ve got the right records to support your claims.

-Reacting To An Audit: Four Steps To Take For Wealthy People
+Reacting to an Audit: Four Steps for Wealthy People

 If you’re a high-net-worth individual being audited, your first reaction should be to stay calm.